 - A Year in Provence by Peter Mayle (suggested by Karina Rossi: “It was of great influence to decide my trip to France and Provence during summertime.
 And I still dream of going back in spring and winter to have at least a shortened version of my own four seasons in Provence.”

 - Little French Bistro by Nina George (suggested by Diana Pardee: “Brought a unique insight into the culture and people of the area.”)

 - The Marriage of Opposites by Alice Hoffman (suggested by Jeanette Archbold).
 Love story on St Thomas in the early 1800s with a French twist.

-- Burial Rites by Hannah Kent.
+- Burial Rites by Hannah Kent (suggested by Virginia Morris).
 A haunting murder story in the stark Icelandic landscape.

 - Independent People by Haldor Laxness.
 A classic about poor farmers in the early 20th century.

 - Beautiful Ruins by Jess Walter (suggested by Julie A. Siciliano).
 A love affair begins on the Italian coast and resurfaces in Hollywood half a century later.

 - Death at La Fenice and any other of the Commissioner Brunetti series by Donna Leon, which all take place in Venice.

 - Inspector Montalbano series by Andrea Camilleri (suggested by Donna Keel Armer).
 Set in Sicily with intrigue, mafia, and splendid food stories.